If you’re homeschooling in Georgia, you’ve probably wondered whether your student can qualify for the HOPE or Zell Miller Scholarship.

-In the meetings I have with high school parents across Georgia, I get a lot of questions about the scholarships available to homeschool students in the state of Georgia.
-I thought it would be helpful to do a post on this topic.
-I have found out that Many homeschool parents are not informed accurately on how to get the HOPE or Zell Miller Scholarships..
-Click To Tweet many homeschool parents are not informed accurately on how to get the HOPE or Zell Miller Scholarships.
+Many homeschool parents are not informed accurately about how to get the HOPE or Zell Miller Scholarships.
 This is the biggest amount most typical students will be able to receive in one place in the state of Georgia.
 These parents might know a piece of the information, but not the full story.
 In this post, we’ll break it down for you so that you will have all the info you need.
-For further research, go to gafutures.org.
+For the most current scholarship requirements and award amounts, always verify the information on GAfutures.org, as scholarship regulations can change.

 Note to start: the HOPE High School GPA is calculated from only Core High School and Dual enrollment courses in these subject areas: English, Math, Science, Foreign Language, and Social Science.
 Note: Health / PE and Electives do not count.
 This is not the same as your high school GPA on your transcript which will include Health/PE and Electives.